 Japan Summer Trip.
 Day 4: Takamatsu

-We supposed to attend the SNPD conference for 2.5 days, yet no one is willing to sit and hear all of the papers presented :-P. So, I chosen papers presented that most relate to my works and interests.
+We are supposed to attend the SNPD conference for 2.5 days, yet no one is willing to sit and hear all of the papers presented :-P. So, I chose papers presented that most relate to my works and interests.
 After breakfast, we just wander around the Sunport Hall.

 Breakfast for the champions!